crbassett/Studium/collections/_translations/chapter-24-alls-well-ends-well.md

 While going home I asked Sinnammal, the sister, whether she was comforted.
 “His soul is with Christ and we laid earth into the earth.
 And it will not keep it forever.
 Why should I still be mourning?”

-Even in the heathen land the Lord brings his harvest home!
+Even in the heathen land the Lord brings his harvest home!d